Anger is powerful. Accessing rage – suppressed rage – is healthy.

 Allowing it to reveal your voice to you.
 Your true voice.

 The empowered voice.
 The sovereign voice who speaks with focus and clarity, with purpose and without apology.

 This is rage’s gift and she’s waiting to offer it to you.

 The School of Visibility headquarters are based in Canberra, Australia.
-We acknowledge the Ngunnawal people as the traditional owners on this land.
-We recognise that the land was never ceded and we pay our respect to Elders past and present.
+We acknowledge the Ngunnawal people as the traditional owners of this land.
+We recognise that the land was never ceded.
+We support the Uluru Statement from the Heart and we pay our respect to Elders past and present.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.